exratione/protractor-selenium-server-vagrant/README.md

 vagrant up
 ```

 This will launch and provision your virtual machine.
-You can now set up and run
+Note that installing the
-Protractor tests in the server, using configuration scripts from your synced
+Oracle JDK can take a while.
+Once done you can set up and run Protractor tests
-project directories.
+in the server, using configuration scripts from your synced project directories.

 Testing the Protractor / Selenium Setup
 ---------------------------------------